andifalk/microservices-auth-authz-spring-security/lab1/README.md

 ```

 For configuring a resource server the important entries are _issuer_ and _jwk-set_uri_.
-For a resource server only the correct validation of a JWT token is important, so it only needs to know where to load
+For a resource server only the correct validation of a JWT token is significant, so it only needs to know where to load
 the public key from to validate the token signature.

 Spring Security 5 automatically configures a resource server by specifying the _jwk-set_ uri value